Fire Your Banker Video Contest Results

 Would you like to find out how big your nest-egg could grow – guaranteed – if you added Bank On Yourself to your financial plan?
 No two plans are alike – yours would be custom-tailored to your unique situation, goals and dreams.
 To find out what your bottom-line numbers would be, request a FREE, no-obligation Analysis today.

-If you’re wondering where you’ll find the money to fund your plan, keep in mind the Bank On Yourself Authorized Advisors are masters at helping people restructure their finances to free up money to fund a plan.
+If you’re wondering where you’ll find the money to fund your plan, keep in mind the Bank On Yourself Professionals are masters at helping people restructure their finances to free up money to fund a plan.
 Here are the eight most common places they look.

-When you request your FREE Analysis, you’ll get a referral to one of only 200 advisors who have met the rigorous training and requirements to be a Bank On Yourself Authorized Advisor.
+When you request your FREE Analysis, you’ll get a referral to one of only 200 financial representatives who have met the rigorous training and requirements to be a Bank On Yourself Professional.
 They’ll show you why Bank On Yourself is the ultimate wealth-building and retirement strategy… whether the market goes up, down or sideways.

 1. Bankers Life and Casualty Center for a Secure Retirement, May 2011